Skip to Main Content

 Dinner:

 In the dining room aboard ship, there is a sector for the Road Scholar group.
-The menu is a la carte, and some selected alcoholic beverages are included as well as coffee, tea, and water; other beverages are available for purchase.
 Road Scholars are invited to sit together as a group on our first night out.
 While meal times may change due to landings and wildlife encounters, we will always have three meals a day.
 Hours of operation will be posted around the ship, as they are subject to change based on the activities planned for each day.

 Evening:

 At leisure.
-You might like to check out the library that offers a wide range of multilingual books ranging from fiction to travel literature or have a look at the booklet we gave you to understand better what you are about to see, listen to, and feel.
+You might like to check out the library that offers a wide range of multilingual books ranging from fiction to travel literature or have a look at the booklet we provided to understand better what you are about to see, listen to, and feel.

 Activity Note